 The final grade will be based upon marks attained in two mid-term examinations and a final examination.
 The exams will be made up of multiple choice questions, mix and match questions, short answer questions, and essay questions.
 There are also four written assignments in this course.
 The first assignment is observational in nature.
-The second assignment involves group work and will include class room work.
-The third assignment will involve group work on letters that students will gather from the Calgary Herald.
+The second assignment involves group work.
+The third assignment will involve work on letters that students will gather from the Calgary Herald.
 Assignment four is worth 20% (double the weighting of the other written assignments) and it will consist of autoethnographic study over the span of at least two days during the term.
 Weightings of the exams and assignments are as follows:

-1 st mid-term exam February 13 20%
+1 st mid-term exam February 11 20%

-2 nd mid-term exam March 17 20%
+2 nd mid-term exam March 16 20%

-In class final exam April 14 10%
+Final day of class exam April 13 10%

-Assignment One February 21 10%
+Assignment One January 19 10%

-Assignment Two February 25 10%
+Assignment Two February 23 10%

-Assignment Three March 24
+Assignment Three March 23 10%

-Assignment Four April 16 20%
+Assignment Four April 15 20%